Categories

 Maybe we need some diversity in our directors.
 How about someone from Toledo?
 I’d even be happy with a woman.

-Saint Francis of Paola (2003) by artist Kehinde Wiley (American, born 1977) hanging in the 2014 museum show, Speaking Visual: Learning the Language of Art.
+Saint Francis of Paola (2003) by Kehinde Wiley (American, born 1977) hanging in the 2014 museum show, Speaking Visual: Learning the Language of Art.
 It was acquired by the museum in 2005.

 Here are some of the shows from the past few years that would be considered diverse and inclusive: